 Preheat the oven to 150°C.

 Steam the nettles for five minutes and put aside.

 Next, break the butter into pieces and put in a saucepan with the sugar and honey.

 Once the nettles have cooled, blend with the eggs to make a smooth, green pulp.

 Sieve flour and baking powder in a large bowl and gradually beat in the melted sugar and butter mix.

-Then pour in the pureed nettles and beat together.
+Pour in the pureed nettles and beat together.